isaacev/ArthurJS/README.md

 Arthur is a language that compiles to standards compliant JavaScript using NodeJS.
 It uses significant-whitespace instead of curly braces to denote code blocks leader to code that is (hopefully) easier to read and more concise.

-The Arthur specification is currently quite sparse and I intend to add the following features in the next two weeks:
+The Arthur specification is currently quite sparse and I intend to add the following features in the coming weeks:

 | status        | description                    |
 |:--------------|:-------------------------------|